RohanKapurDEV/bprocs/README.md

 ![alt text](./media/ess.png)

 This repo houses a CLI tool for pulling aggregated trade data from binance spot markets and resampling them into both time-discretized and quote-discretized OHLCV charts.
 It also has a minimal web UI that is able to load in dataset files made by the cli, for visualization purposes.
-It supports visualing both timebars and quotebars.
+It supports visualizing both timebars and quotebars.

-I mostly use python for scripting/data wrangling, so dont expect any kind clean code principles being followed here
+I mostly use python for scripting/data wrangling, so dont expect any clean code principles being followed here

 ### Install